 Worried isolation is making a friend or loved one drink more?

-While a lot of the country is in isolation, many of us will find we have more time on our hands; more time at home and – if we choose – easier access to alcohol 24/7.
+Many of us may find we have more time on our hands; more time at home and – if we choose – easier access to alcohol 24/7.

-A lot of people across the country might be on their own for long periods of time.
-It won’t be uncommon for some people not to speak to anyone at all for days at a time.
+A lot of people across the country might be facing being on their own for long periods of time.

 Isolation – and loneliness – can have a huge impact on a person’s physical and mental health.
 In the middle of struggling with worry, a drink can seem like the answer to alleviate feelings of anxiety or boredom, or even to help you sleep.